Thu Le Park

 How to get there?

-Thu Le Park is very easy to get only by travelling to the end of Kim Ma Road, right beside the renowned Hanoi Daewoo Hotel.
-The park can be approached by both of its gates, one on Kim Ma Street and the other on Buoi Road.
-Taxi and motorbike are the best types of transportation while ones may get there by catching Bus No. 9 (read more about Hanoi bus).
+Thu Le Park is easily accessible, located at the end of Kim Ma Road, adjacent to the well-known Hanoi Daewoo Hotel.
+Visitors can enter through either of its gates—one on Kim Ma Street and the other on Buoi Road.
+Taxis and motorbikes are the most convenient modes of transport, although public transportation is available via Bus No. 9.

 Useful Information